 Christina Salassi (1998)

 has two children, Rachel and Logan.
-She also works for Southern Farm Bureau Life Insurance Comapny as a Senior Technical Communications Specialist.
+She also works for Southern Farm Bureau Life Insurance Company as a Senior Technical Communications Specialist.

 Greg Sanchez (1991 - Speech Communication; 1993, M.A.
 Speech Communication)